Travel the World with Trip

 Hongik University Street

 [Restaurant] What's more, there are many Korean Restaurants you can't miss on Hongik University street.
 One restaurant called Joahae Dakbal is famous for their boneless chicken claws.
-You can choose the scoville scale that you can accept and add some ingredients you like such as ramen, kimchi, etc.

 [Location] 20, Hongik-ro 3-gil, Mapo-gu, Seoul 04039, South Korea.